There were a number of 2/4th men who managed to escape Singapore Island, only to be taken POWs of Japan at Sumatra in the Netherlands East Indies.

 From here we set off towards Sumatra and after many trials and foodless days we arrived at Sumatra, at a town called Rengat.
 There we met up (unfortunately) with an organised evacuation party which only slowed our travel.
 We eventually made the other coast of Sumatra, tired and hungry at a place called Padang, but by the time of our arrival we were two days too late and the last boat had already gone and the next one was sunk coming in.
 We were lucky that we missed these boats as very few of them got through the Japanese net.

 Just before the Japs took Padang six of us decided to head south.
 All the Padang chaps were taken prisoner on 17 March.
-We, after much walking made a tea plantation and from there we took to the jungle where we stayed for two months eating weeds or rice, brown beans and trapping our own deer, the longest we went without meat was three days.
+We, after much walking made it to a tea plantation and from there we took to the jungle where we stayed for two months eating weeds or rice, brown beans and trapping our own deer, the longest we went without meat was three days.

 Eventually the natives gave us away